-Dr. Donielle Prince, Ph.D., is currently Director of State Initiatives at PACEs Connection, which supports community-based resilience initiatives.
-Prior to joining PACEs Connection, Donielle spent 20 years as a program evaluator focused on education, community-based youth programming, and mental health.
-Donielle's signature evaluation projects included youth development studies, trauma informed training evaluations, and educational equity focused program and curriculum evaluations.
+Previously, Donielle spent 20 years as a program evaluator focused on education, community-based youth programming, and mental health.
+Donielle's signature evaluation projects included youth development studies, trauma-informed training evaluations, and educational equity-focused program and curriculum evaluations.
 Early in her career, Donielle worked as a children's therapist.
 Donielle's community service interests reflect her professional focus.
-She has been a youth mentor, including foster youth and youth in diversion court; and a leader in community-based organizing against state violence, educational inequity, and lack of access to mental health supports.
-Donielle has studied education, counseling psychology, and race and racism, earning her

-B.A. at Wellesley College (1995), her MS.Ed. at the University of Pennsylvania (1996), and her Ph.D. at Stanford University (2006).
+She has been a youth mentor, including foster youth and youth in diversion court, and a leader in community-based organizing against state violence, educational inequity, and lack of access to mental health support.
+Donielle has studied education, counseling psychology, and race and racism, earning her B.A. at Wellesley College (1995), her MS.Ed. at the University of Pennsylvania (1996), and her Ph.D. at Stanford University (2006).